rlauer6/perl-Authen-TOTP-WebApp/README.md

 # perl-Authen-TOTP-WebApp

 Proof of concept for creating an extensible TOTP 2FA web app.
-This project will create a Bootstrap application that allows you to create a secret key for use with two factor authentication.
-You enter your username and a QR code will and secret will appear.
-Use that secret or scan the QR code on your phone using something like Google Authenticator.
+This project creates a Bootstrap web application running in Docker container that allows you to create a secret key for use with two factor authentication.

+* Enter your username, click "Submit" and a QR code and secret will appear.
-The application will store your secret and allow you test your access code.
+* The application will store your secret locally on the web server and allow you test your access code
+* Enter the secret or scan the QR code to your 2FA authentication app (e.g. Google Authenticator)

+# Other Features

+The Perl module behind the scenes `Authen::TOTP::WebApp` is designed to be sub-classed so you can easily modify the behaviors to provide your own forms and your own key storage mechanism.
+See the documentation for `Authen::TOTP::WebApp` for more details.

 # Dependencies